 Don wears exclusively striped ties with this suit, all withs tripes that follow the traditional American “downhill” direction of running from the right shoulder down to the left hip.
 The stripe patterns are also more complex than the typical rep or club stripe with their multiple colors and alternating widths.

-In “The Forecast” (Episode 7.10), Don wears a tie striped in light gray, navy, and yellow that appears to be a vintage Calvin Klein item per the navy-stitched “CK” on the blade.
-This theory checks out as far as historical accuracy goes as Calvin Klein was founded in 1968, two years before the setting of the episode.
+In “The Forecast” (Episode 7.10), Don wears a tie striped in light gray, navy, and yellow that appears to be a vintage Countess Mara item per the navy-stitched logo on the blade, which I had originally believed to be a “CK” for Calvin Klein.
+(Luckily, astute BAMF Style reader Jeb caught this and provided a correction.
+Thanks, Jeb!)

 The final season of Mad Men found Don going beyond his comfort zone of all white or off-white dress shirts and exploring the possibilities of stripes and light blue shirts with his business suits.

 For a dinner with Pete Campbell and now-client Ken Cosgrove in “Time & Life” (Episode 7.11), Don wears a light blue shirt with a set of gold-framed cuff links in the French cuffs.
 His tie is “downhill”-striped in gray and navy with narrow shadow stripes in the alternating color above each bolder stripe.

 The classic white shirt returns for Don’s final appearance at the office in “Lost Horizon” (Episode 7.12), and he wears a set of silver onyx-filled rectangular cuff links.
 His tie continues the “downhill”-striped tradition of the others with maroon and light gray stripes that alternate in thickness as they cascade from the thick four-in-hand knot down to the blade of the considerably wide tie.